ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## TSV/TSKV {#tsv-tskv}

-In TSV/TSKV formats ClickHouse extracts column value from the row according to tabular delimiters and then parses extracted value using recursive parser to determine the most appropriate type.
-If the type cannot be determined, ClickHouse treat this value as String.
+In TSV/TSKV formats ClickHouse extracts column value from the row according to tabular delimiters and then parses extracted value using the recursive parser to determine the most appropriate type.
+If the type cannot be determined, ClickHouse treats this value as String.

 If you don't want ClickHouse to try to determine complex types using some parsers and heuristics, you can disable setting `input_format_tsv_use_best_effort_in_schema_inference` and ClickHouse will treat all columns as Strings.